AshmiChandra/AshmiChandra/README.md

 I am a 2nd year CSE Data Science student with strong organizational skills and a keen interest in contributing to club operations.
 I enjoy working in teams, taking initiative, and making sure events run smoothly.

 ## Key Skills
 - Team coordination and communication
+- python
+- powerBI
 - Event planning and scheduling
 - Time management and problem-solving
 - Familiarity with MS Office and Google Workspace